-AHF’s Fellowship Circle is a 10-week by-application program designed by BIWOC for BIWOC – a tailored and highly curated experience providing small group mentorship circles, career learning labs, fireside chats, and networking with managers and leaders from top business and tech companies.
+AHF’s Fellowship Circle is a 10-week by-application program for self-identifying Black, Indigenous and women of colour (BIWOC) — a tailored and curated experience providing small group mentorship circles, career learning labs, fireside chats, and networking with managers and leaders from business and STEM sectors.

 Redefining Mentorship as a Pathway to Allyship and Partnership:

 This experience is an opportunity for personal growth and the role each of us can play in systemic change with and for BIWOC.
-Whether to set and commit to learning goals as a mentor in the program.
-Or to grow our practice as better, more active allies to one another within the program or our colleagues outside the program.
+Whether to set and commit to learning goals as a Mentor or work on our mindset, behaviours and competencies as equitable leaders and active allies to one another extend beyond the program.

-Together we are building a community with and for early-career Black, Indigenous and women of colour to ensure their full participation and leadership at all levels in business and tech.
+Together we are building a community with and for self-identifying Black, Indigenous and women of colour to ensure our full participation and leadership at all levels in business and STEM.

 - Applications close: Ongoing basis until spots filled